 She uploaded HelloFlo’s first video ad Camp Gyno to YouTube and immediately it went viral.
 Within weeks, thousands of women started asking Bloom for a wider variety of products through the post.

 Bloom then struck up a partnership with Always, which sponsored a second video, First Moon Party which has over 40 million views to date, and she hasn’t looked back.

-So there you have it, a selection of the campaigns which we’ve enjoyed watching grow.
+So there you have it, a selection of the campaigns which our social media management London team enjoyed watching grow.

 What did you think?
 Did we miss any that you were particularly fond of?
 Let us know your thoughts…